 - Creating and operating the Sitka Farmers Market, where people can sell locally grown produce, locally harvested fish and locally produced arts and crafts.
 Produce grown at the St. Peter’s Fellowship Farm communal garden (by the See House behind St. Peter’s By The Sea Episcopal Church on Lincoln Street), as well as produce grown in family backyard gardens, is sold at the Sitka Farmers Markets, at a farm stand during Chelan Produce weeks, and to school lunch programs in support Sitka Local Foods Network programming.

 Expanding local community and family gardens, so more people in Sitka can grow their own fruits and vegetables.
-Sitka currently has the Blatchley Community Garden where families and other groups can get their own garden plot.
+Sitka had the Blatchley Community Garden, where families and other groups can get their own garden plot, but the Sitka School District closed it in Fall 2016.
+We currently are looking for another location for a community garden.
 St. Peter’s Fellowship Farm is a cooperative communal garden with most of the food being sold at the farmers markets or used by non-profit groups.
-We also partner with other groups in Sitka working to promote local foods in Sitka.
+St. Peter’s Fellowship Farm is recognized by the U.S. Department of Agriculture’s The People’s Garden program.
+The People’s Garden works across USDA and with partners to start and sustain school gardens, community gardens, urban farms, and small-scale agriculture projects in rural and urban areas with the mission of growing healthy food, people and communities.
+We also partner with other groups working to promote local foods in Sitka and Southeast Alaska.

 - Providing educational opportunities, technical expertise and encouragement so Sitka residents who want to build their own gardens have the knowledge and support they need to grow their own food.
 The education committee hosts a variety of gardening and food preservation classes throughout the year, and we also host a garden mentoring program that provides hands-on training to beginning gardeners.
 In addition, we host a variety of guest speakers such as Ciscoe Morris, Ed Hume and Shane Smith, and we used to host the Let’s Grow Sitka gardening show each spring.
 We try and work with a variety of partners, such as the Sitka office of the University of Alaska Fairbanks Cooperative Extension Service and Sitka Kitch, to make gardening and food preservation resources available.